alpanasinha17/ELECTRIC-VEHICLE-ANALYSIS/README.md

 o	Calculated the CAGR (Compound Annual Growth Rate). o	Identified peak and low seasons for EV sales.

-3.	**Projected Insights:**
+**3.Projected Insights:**

    o	I estimated the projected number of EV sales by 2030. o	Analyzed the revenue growth rate for 4-wheeler and 2-wheeler EVs in India, comparing 2022 vs. 2024 and 2023 vs. 2024.

 **Secondary Research** focuses on important actions and strategic decisions: